 Creating Advocates for Social Change

 Through exhibits, events, fellowships and survivor speakers, students and the broader community grasp the significance of the past, the dangers that remain and a sense of themselves as advocates for societal change.
-The KHC also hosts dozens of events each year to investigate the Holocaust and global violence as historical and present-day realities.
+The KHC also hosts several events each year to investigate the Holocaust and global violence as historical and present-day realities.

-Each year, the KHC hosts students from across the Queensborough Community College (QCC) campus who come to learn about and engage with the complex historical and social lessons connected to the Center’s exhibits and activities.
+Each year, the KHC hosts students and emerging scholars from across the Queensborough Community College (QCC) campus and the greater New York metropolitan area who come to learn about and engage with the complex historical and social lessons connected to the Center’s exhibits and activities.
 Through public programs and the Center’s annual NEH Colloquia Series, students are provided with the opportunity to discuss the Holocaust, hate crimes, genocide, and mass atrocity through open dialogue.Learn more

 The KHC also provides a unique service to QCC students by providing both paid/unpaid internships.
 These internships provide opportunities for students across the disciplines interested in fighting intolerance and discrimination.Learn more

-KHC/NEH Colloquia Series
+KHC/NEH Colloquium Series